vonhathanh/trading-companion/README.md

 # order-analysis
 A simple trading agent to judge my trading orders
-Flow: user send new order with the following formar:
+Flow: user send new order with the following format:
 Pair: X

 Entry, TP, SL

-Reasons why the order is created: market analysis, experiences, indicators Agent pull the candle stick data in 2 time frames & recent news then judge the order
+Reasons why the order is created: market analysis, experiences, indicators

+Agent pull the candle stick data in 2 time frames & recent news then judge the order

 Pros: ...

 Cons: ...

 Pitfalls: ...

 Score: ...